VCAT hearings during coronavirus restrictions

-We have changed the way we hear matters so we can continue to provide this essential service to the Victorian community.
+In response to the coronavirus (COVID-19) pandemic, we have changed the way we hear cases so we can continue to provide this essential service to the Victorian community.

-VCAT will contact parties with matters listed on or after this date to confirm whether their matter will progress on the listed date either via telephone or videoconference.
+VCAT will contact parties to confirm whether they will attend on the scheduled date either by phone or videoconference.

 The technology used will depend on the requirements of the matters such as their length, complexity and the number of parties.

-Matters that can be determined ‘on the papers’ will continue to be determined in that way.
+Matters that can be decided ‘on the papers’ will continue to be determined in that way.

-Where possible, matters previously adjourned as a result of the coronavirus (COVID-19) pandemic will be relisted for hearing, if they can proceed using telephone or videoconference.
-A plan to manage the backlog of matters is in development.
+Where possible, matters previously adjourned as a result of the coronavirus (COVID-19) pandemic will be rescheduled for hearing, if they can proceed using telephone or videoconference.
+We are managing the backlog of cases.

-VCAT will contact parties to advise new listing dates.
+VCAT will contact parties to advise new dates to attend VCAT.

 My case is being heard by phone or videoconference, what is the process?